E. L. Doctorow: Early life

 Doctorow was born January 6, 1931, in the Bronx, the son of Rose (Levine) and David Richard Doctorow, second-generation Americans of Russian Jewish extraction who named him after Edgar Allan Poe.
 His father ran a small music shop.
 He attended city public grade schools and the Bronx High School of Science where, surrounded by mathematically gifted children, he fled to the office of the school literary magazine, Dynamo, which published his first literary effort.
 He then enrolled in a journalism class to increase his opportunities to write.

 Doctorow attended Kenyon College in Ohio, where he studied with John Crowe Ransom, acted in college theater productions and majored in philosophy.
 While at Kenyon College, Doctorow joined the Middle Kenyon Association, and befriended Richard H. Collin.
-After graduating with honors in 1952, he completed a year of graduate work in English drama at Columbia University before being drafted into the United States Army.
-In 1954 and 1955, he served as a corporal in the signal corps in West Germany.
+After graduating with honors in 1952, he completed a year of graduate work in English drama at Columbia University before being drafted into the U.S. Army during the Korean War.
+In 1954 and 1955, he served as a corporal in the Signal Corps in West Germany.

-Back in New York after military service, Doctorow worked as a reader for a motion picture company; reading so many Westerns inspired his first novel, Welcome to Hard Times.
+Back in New York after military service, Doctorow worked as a reader for a motion picture company.
+Reading so many Westerns inspired his first novel, Welcome to Hard Times.
 Begun as a parody of western fiction, it evolved into a reclamation of the genre.
 It was published to positive reviews in 1960, with Wirt Williams of The New York Times describing it as "taut and dramatic, exciting and successfully symbolic."

 When asked how he decided to become a writer, he said, "I was a child who read everything I could get my hands on.
 Eventually, I asked of a story not only what was to happen next, but how is this done?
 How am I made to live from words on a page?
 And so I became a writer."